spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 1. In a private browsing session (incognito window), open Riot.
 2. It's better to you use dedicated user for getting access token, so log in with this user's username and password.
 3. Set the display name and avatar, if required.
-4. In the settings page, scroll down to the bottom and click `Access Token: <click to reveal>`.
+4. In the settings page choose "Help & About", scroll down to the bottom and click `Access Token: <click to reveal>`.
 5. Copy the highlighted text to your configuration.
 6. Close the private browsing session. **Do not log out**.
 Logging out will invalidate the token, making it not work.